 And this is The Guardian that writes such a searing indictment of UK’s Big Brother.
 Amazing.
 Even in 2011 The Guardian could clearly be counted on for reliable news.
 Well, at least occasionally.

-This assassination can certainly be seen as one of the first steps towards fast spreading neo-colonialism, which is still ravaging this continent.
+This assassination can certainly be seen as one of the first steps towards fast spreading neo-colonialism, which is still ravaging the African continent.
 Lumumba was seen as being pro-Soviet, which he was, but mainly because the U.S. and Belgium had refused to support him in the civil war.
-The United States was not at the time seen as the deeply corrupt and imperialist country it is now known to be.
+The United States was not at the time seen as the corrupt and imperialist country it is now known to be.

 Arthur Chatora in January 2016 in Opinion Lifestyle describes him as “one of Africa’s foremost liberation heroes and anti-colonial leader Patrice Émery Lumumba, [who was] murdered in a coup in 1961”.